-The Sun Conures or the Sun Parakeets are biologically termed as Aratinga Solstitialis.
-These are the medium-sized parrots that belong to Psittacidae family and the Arini tribe.
-These yellow colored pretty birds are endemic to the Southern parts of America.
-It is a preferred species in the aviculture, as these birds are very active, vocal and affectionate.
-It has become an extinct species due to excess captivity, pet trading and loss of habitat.
+The Sun Conures or the Sun Parakeets are biologically termed Aratinga Solstitialis.
+These are medium-sized parrots that belong to the Psittacidae family and the Arini tribe.
+These yellow-colored pretty birds are endemic to the Southern parts of America.
+It is a preferred species in aviculture, as these birds are very active, vocal, and affectionate.
+It has become an extinct species due to excess captivity, pet trading, and loss of habitat.

-Sun parakeets are moderate size parrots that attain a weight of around 110 g, and a length of around 30cm.
+Sun parakeets are moderate-size parrots that attain a weight of around 110 g, and a length of around 30cm.
 The male and female Sun Conure looks similar.
-Hence, these species are termed as sexually monomorphic.
-The adult bird has a yellow shaded crown, mantle, nape and coverts with lesser wings.
-The yellow shade extends to the under wing covert, as well as to the chest.
+Hence, these species are termed sexually monomorphic.
+The adult bird has a yellow shaded crown, mantle, nape, and coverts with lesser wings.
+The yellow shade extends to the underwing covert, as well as to the chest.
 The belly and the face of these creatures are orange in color with a red splash near the ear area.
-The base part of the greater wing covert, primaries and the tertials, that are not true remiges (found in the back portion of the wing) are shaded in green, whereas the primaries tips, secondary and the main parts of coverts are dark blue color.
+The base part of the greater wing covert, primaries, and the tertials, which are not true remiges (found in the back portion of the wing) are shaded in green, whereas the primaries tips, secondary and the main parts of coverts are dark blue color.

 The tail has a unique combination of olive green at the top and a rich blue at the tip.
 During flight, the feathers appear dark gray in color.
 The bill is black, and the eye ring is gray, which often turns into white color during a life in captivity.
 The legs are slender and gray in color.
 These birds look similar to the light billed Golden Parakeets.

 The plumage of the juvenile Sun Conure is mainly green in color, and they look similar to the sulfur-breasted Parakeet juveniles.
 The versatile orange, yellow and red colored abdomen, back and head is acquired, when they reach the age of maturity.